Catharine A. MacKinnon

 Catharine Alice MacKinnon (born October 7, 1946) is an American feminist legal scholar, activist, and author.
-She is the Elizabeth A. Long Professor of Law at the University of Michigan Law School, where she has been tenured since 1990, and the James Barr Ames Visiting Professor of Law at Harvard Law School.
-From 2008 to 2012, she was the special gender adviser to the Prosecutor of the International Criminal Court.
+She is the Elizabeth A. Long Professor Emerita of Law at the University of Michigan Law School, where she has been tenured since 1990, and the James Barr Ames Visiting Professor of Law at Harvard Law School.
+From 2008 to 2012, she was the first Special Gender Adviser to the Prosecutor of the International Criminal Court.

 As an expert on international law, constitutional law, political and legal theory, and jurisprudence, MacKinnon focuses on women's rights and sexual abuse and exploitation, including sexual harassment, rape, prostitution, sex trafficking and pornography.
 She was among the first to argue that pornography is a civil rights violation, and that sexual harassment in education and employment constitutes sex discrimination.

-MacKinnon is the author of over a dozen books, including Sexual Harassment of Working Women (1979); Feminism Unmodified (1987), Toward a Feminist Theory of the State (1989); Only Words (1993); a casebook, Sex Equality (2001, 2007, 2016); Women's Lives, Men's Laws (2005); and Butterfly Politics (2017).
+MacKinnon is the author of over a dozen books, including Sexual Harassment of Working Women (1979); Feminism Unmodified (1987); Toward a Feminist Theory of the State (1989); Only Words (1993); a casebook, Sex Equality (2001, 2007, 2016); Women's Lives, Men's Laws (2005); and Butterfly Politics (2017).

 Early life

 MacKinnon was born in Minneapolis, Minnesota, the first of three children (a girl and two boys) to Elizabeth Valentine Davis and George E. MacKinnon; her father was a lawyer, congressman (1947–1949), and judge on the U.S. Court of Appeals for the D.C.
 Circuit (1969–1995).

 She is the third generation of her family to attend her mother's alma mater, Smith College.
-She earned her MSL and then a J.D. from Yale Law School in 1977 and a PhD in political science, also from Yale University, in 1987.
+She earned a J.D. from Yale Law School in 1977 and a Ph.D. in political science, also from Yale University, in 1987.
 While at Yale, she received a National Science Foundation fellowship.

 Career overview

-MacKinnon is the Elizabeth A. Long Professor of Law at the University of Michigan Law School and the James Barr Ames Visiting Professor of Law at Harvard Law School.
+Since 1990, MacKinnon has been the Elizabeth A. Long Professor of Law at the University of Michigan Law School, assuming Emerita status in 2023.
+She is also the James Barr Ames Visiting Professor of Law at Harvard Law School.
 In 2007, she served as the Roscoe Pound Visiting Professor of Law at Harvard Law School and has also visited at NYU, University of Western Australia, University of San Diego, Hebrew University, Columbia Law School, University of Chicago, University of Basel, Yale Law School, Osgoode Hall Law School, UCLA School of Law, and Stanford Law School.

 MacKinnon is an often-cited legal scholar and regular public speaker.
 Her ideas can be divided into three overlapping areas: sexual harassment, pornography and prostitution, and international work.
 She has also written extensively on social and political theory and methodology.